hummingbot/hummingbot/documentation/docs/faq/liquidity-mining.md

 Now you are set.
 Your account will now be able to receive USDT.
 If you want to know more about USDT please follow this [link](https://tron.network/usdt).

-!!! note
+!!! note "Important note"
-    Algo require you to enable USDT.
-You can not use Binance deposit address because Binance does not yet support USDT ASA
+    You must enable USDT on the Algo wallet in order to be able to receive USDT ASA.
+Enabling USDT will also require you to have some amount of ALGO tokens in the wallet in order to call the function to enable USDT.

 !!! warning "Incorrect wallet address"
     **CoinAlpha does not take any responsibility and will not reimburse for any loss of funds due to a participant submitting an incorrect or invalid wallet address.**